Infinite88/conference-central/README.md

 ## Task 3: Work on indexes and queries

 - `getSessionsByVenue`: Returns sessions at a given venue.
 Some people may prefer a conference at a certain type of venue i.e a casino.
 - `getSessionByDuration`: Returns a session with an equal to or less than duration.
 For indivduals who may prefer a shorter duration.

+Datastore can only filter a simple inequality at one time.
+Implementing the time filter first and have python filter after that is a way to work around this issue.

 ## Task 4: Add a Task